bbaassssiiee/lunchbox/workshop/lesson-10/README.txt

             script.sh  # -- script for use with the script module

-# TALK: Discuss how to implement a web server with a database.
+# TALK: Discuss how to implement an improvement for a web server with a database.

+# WORK: You can continue working for an hour.
+After that, presentations.